emberjs/website/source/guides/testing/testing-xhr.md

 ####Asynchronous Example using promises

-If you're using a promise, but it resolves after the test would finish you'll need to use the `stop` and `start` global methods.
-These methods will give you the ability to tell qunit to stop the test run on the current test (waiting to finish the test) and start again when ready.
+If you're using a promise, but there's a change it might resolve after the test has finished, you'll need to use the `stop` and `start` global methods.
+These methods will give you the ability to tell qunit to stop the test run on the current test (puts qunit into a holding pattern) and start again when ready.
 In this example we delay and wrap the resolve.
 Since the chained promise is attached before the promise is resolved you won't need to wrap it in the run loop.

 <a class="jsbin-embed" href="http://jsbin.com/qoyinucu/46/embed?js,output">Async promise example</a>